YuChenAmberLu/Data-Science--Practical/README.md

 ### The first file, StatisticalLearning.r, contains five queations, which cover factor selection, initial analysis, statistical learning on both qualitative and quantitative data.

 #### Question 1 (Introduce regsubsets function)
-Demonstrate best subsets, forward selection and backwards elimination to identify a great subset of 'Auto' and take in to my statistical model.
-'Auto' is a dataset on http://www-bcf.usc.edu/~gareth/ISL/Auto.data
+Demonstrate best subsets, forward selection and backwards elimination to identify a great subset of `Auto` and take in to my statistical model. `Auto` is a dataset on http://www-bcf.usc.edu/~gareth/ISL/Auto.data

 > Best subsets